 Eating Or Sleeping Disorders

-When a child witnesses pressure, restlessness and worry interrupts sleeping habits.
+When a child witnesses pressure, restlessness and worry interrupt sleeping habits.
 A sudden transformation in eating habits, whether eating less or more, is one more sign of stress.
-Getting to the root of his anxiety (frequently with help from a child psychologist or counselor) can improve these behaviors.
+Getting to the root of his anxiety (frequently with help from a child psychologist or counsellor) can improve these behaviours.

 Overreactions To Minor Problems

 From time to time, the pressure to please parents causes children to be perfectionists and worry all the time.
 Build your child's self-confidence so he can meet challenges and solve problems on his own.